krishnakandula/pokemon_list_script/README.md

 # Pokemon List Script
-A script that creates a list of the initial data required for PokeManager.
+A script that creates a list of the initial data required for PokeManager using the API found at www.pokeapi.co.

+## Instructions
+1. Clone or downlaod this repository.
+2. Run the following command to download the needed dependencies.
+    ```
+    npm install
+    ```
+3. Use node to run 'script.js' to begin downloading the data.
+All data will be stored to a file name 'data.json' in the same directory as 'script.js'.
+    ```
+    node script.js
+    ```

 ## Commands
 *  start - specifies the id of the starting pokemon